 Stephens is a native of Phoenix, Arizona, and was a nationally ranked player on the junior circuit before enrolling at the University of Arizona.
 After completing her collegiate playing career in 1979, she began her coaching career as an assistant for the Arizona Wildcats.

-The University of San Diego women's tennis team gets set for their first tournament of 2015.
-The Toreros left this morning for Palm Desert, Calif. to compete in the National Collegiate Tennis...
+The University of San Diego women's tennis team is coming off of their first tournament of the spring season against top-tier competition at the National Collegiate Tennis Classic in Rancho Mirage,...
 Read More [+]

 The University of San Diego women's tennis completed their long weekend of matches at the National Collegiate Tennis Classic Sunday afternoon at the JW Marriott Desert Springs Resort & Spa in...
 Read More [+]